wp-plugins/participants-database/readme.txt

 You can put a link to the single record in the participant list by defining the page on which the [pdb_single] is placed, and the column where you want the link to appear.
 In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your [pdb_single] shortcode is.
 Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
 You can set the link on any text field or an image field.
 If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".

 If you are good with CSS, you can easily make the link look like a button.

+**Single Record Templates**

+One of the parameters of the [pdb_single] shortcode is "template" With this, you can define a template that determines how the record is displayed.
+In the plugin directory in a directory called "templates" is a file called "pdb-single-default.php" if you do not specify a custom template, this file will be used.

+To make a custom template, copy this file to your own theme directory into a directory called "templates" and give it a new name like "pdb-single-mytemplate.php" This will be used if you call the shortcode with [pdb_single template="mytemplate"].
+If there is a directory by that name already in your theme directory, just put the template file in there with anything else that might be in there.

+In this template file is an array that can be used to prevent any fields from displaying.
+Let's say you wanted to exclude the city, state and postcode.
+In that case the array would be filled with those names like this:

+$exclude = array('city','state','postcode');

+These fields will now be excluded from the display.
+The template offers many other opportunities to customize the output of the [pdb_single] shortcode to match your theme.